spark3dp/print-manager/README.md

  To submit contributions back to this project.
 Please fill in the Contributers Agreement

-If Building on Windows make sure to install Bonjour SDK from the Apple Store.
+If Building on Windows make sure to install Bonjour SDK from the Apple Store and make sure the variable  BONJOUR_SDK_HOME is set to the location.